Optimum Vac2 Air Vacuum Blender Review – Suck it and See

 Why do we need a vacuum blender you may well ask?
 If you use the vacuum function of this Optimum Vac2 Air Vacuum Blender, air is drawn out of the jug.
 This avoids oxidation thus retaining more of the nutrients and prolonging shelf life.
 Given that I tend to make smoothies that last a couple of days and sometimes longer, this is a real winner for me.
 Oxidation also causes food to lose its colour and start going brown.
 I’ve really noticed that my smoothies stay brighter for significantly longer than normal when I use the vacuum process.
 You can see this in action by watching the Froothie video below.

-I’ve also noticed that my smoothies and juices don’t separate out to the same extent as normal smoothies and they take longer to do it too.
+I’ve also noticed that my smoothies and juices don’t separate out to anything like the same extent as normal smoothies and they take much longer to do it too.
+I’m not sure why this is, but it’s a good bonus.
+CT also reckons smoothies retain their sprightly flavour when vacuumed.
 The vacuum function is by no means mandatory.
 In fact it should only be used with smoothies or juices, but it’s a nifty way of making your food even more nutritious.

 Optimum Vac2 Air Vacuum Blender For Smoothies